Vilnius People's Republic: Investigation and allegations

-On 4 February 2015, the Prosecutor General's Office of the Republic of Lithuania has launched a formal investigation in regard with the articles 121. and 122. of the Criminal Code of Lithuania, which strictly prohibit the creation or participation in activities of unconstitutional groups and organisations and punish public incitements to violate the sovereignty or territorial integrity of the country.
+On 4 February 2015, the Prosecutor General's Office of the Republic of Lithuania launched a formal investigation in regard with the articles 121. and 122. of the Criminal Code of Lithuania, which strictly prohibit the creation or participation in activities of unconstitutional groups and organisations and punish public incitements to violate the sovereignty or territorial integrity of the country.
 No individuals responsible were officially identified in the pre-trial investigation at the time.

-According to an April 2017 statement of the Polish-French blogger Marcin Rey, the VPR was co-created by Polish journalist Marcin Skalski (who was a staff member of the KRESY.PL portal when the VPR has launched) – along with two members of the Falanga Organisation: Bartosz Kasprzak and Michał Prokopowicz.
+According to an April 2017 statement of the Polish-French blogger Marcin Rey, the VPR was co-created by Polish journalist Marcin Skalski (who was a staff member of the KRESY.PL portal when the VPR has launched) – along with two members of the Falanga organisation: Bartosz Kasprzak and Michał Prokopowicz.
 In the same month Marcin Skalski has completely denied his complicinty in co-running the VPR site.
 Contrary to that, in 2022 he became an author writing for wPrawo.pl portal where he introduced himself as "the VPR's originator".

 In October 2024, the abovementioned allegations addressed by Marcin Rey were also publictly confirmed by another former member of Falanga (and former KUKIZ15 MEP candidate) – Alexander Norbert Koss, who has turned from a pro-Putinist to a pro-Western activist.
-Koss has leaked 2016 audio recordings of Bartosz Kasprzak and Marcin Skalski, who both admitted that were posting content on the VPR site at the time.
+Koss has leaked 2016 audio recordings of Bartosz Kasprzak and Marcin Skalski, who both admitted that they were posting content on the VPR site at the time.
 Koss has also stated that the former Polish MP and the leader of Zmiana party Mateusz Piskorski was linked with the preparations behind the VPR hoax and in December 2024 the activist's own detailed notification about the formed anti-Lithuanian and anti-constitutional group was sent to the Prosecutor General's Office in Vilnius in the prior month.